-The actress made the comments in a recent article for Vogue where she discussed in detail her hatred saying: "Everybody’s going to end up in jeans and T-shirts, which I think is tragic...
+The actress made the comments in an interview with Vogue last year where she discussed in detail her hatred saying: "Everybody’s going to end up in jeans and T-shirts, which I think is tragic...
 I hate jeans.
 I hate them, they’re so unflattering.
 And I hate jeans with holes in the knees, or holes anywhere.
 I’m not keen on T-shirts with logos, either.
 I like to be comfortable, but I want to be elegant, too.”

 It's strange when you think that at one point in the 1980s Joan Collins had her own denim line and during her teenage years, she begged her mother for her own pair of jeans.
 In a 2010 opinion piece for the Dailymail, Collins wrote about what jeans had once represented for her after seeing Judy Garland wear them in Summer Stock.

 "As an impressionable teenager, this epitomised to me what a modern, emancipated woman should look like, and the rolled-up denims emphasised the character's desire not to conform to the demure buttoned-up collars and white gloves look of that generation."